 We can find another interesting direction of researches on the TN and the holography; The MERA explained in this review were basically introduced as a variational state for a Hamiltonian (or transfer matrix) living on the UV boundary layer.
 In contrast, holographic TN models are often constructed by covering a hyperbolic plane with tensors having a particular property, away from the variational optimization.
 In HaPPY code model \cite{HaPPY2015}, for example, tiling of perfect tensors of the pentagon shape on a hyperbolic plane generates a holographic quantum error collection code on the basis of the bulk boundary correspondence.
 Also, physics of random TNs attracts much attention in connection with the holography\cite{Hayden2016,Vassur2019}, where a nontrivial phase transition can be driven by tensors arranged in the bulk regime rather than a Hamiltonian at the UV boundary.
 How these two competing directions of the TN, i.e. from the boundary to bulk or from the bulk to boundary, can be consistent in the holographic description of the TN state may be an interesting problem.
-It may be curious that the holographic geometry was numerically reproduced by a machine learning approach assisted by the MERA network.~\cite{Hu2020}
+It may be intriguing that the holographic geometry was numerically reproduced by a machine learning approach assisted by the MERA network.~\cite{Hu2020}

-To summarize, the TN has been established as a practical and useful numerical methods for investigating quantum many-body systems and its application range have been currently expanding.
-In accordance with revealing rich physics behind the TN , moreover, it has become an essential theoretical concept beyond conventional classification of research fields in physics.
+To summarize, the TN has been established as a practical and useful numerical method for investigating quantum many-body systems and its application range has been currently expanding.
+In accordance with revealing rich physics behind the TN , moreover, it has become an essential theoretical concept beyond the conventional classification of research fields in physics.
 We hope that this review can play a role of comps in navigating foundries of TN physics.

 \begin{acknowledgment}